Coronavirus restrictions remain in place. Find out what you can and cannot do.

 - other medical or health services, including services relating to mental health

 The NHS continues to carry out urgent and non-urgent services safely.
-It is vital anyone who thinks they need any kind of medical care comes forward and seeks help.
+It is vital anyone who thinks they need any kind of medical care comes forward and gets help.

 The majority of public services will continue.
 These include: